Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

 3. Click the [SAVE] button in the upper right corner.
   The attribute has been deactivated.
 The *Edit attribute* view is closed.

+  > [Info] Note that also the values stored in an attribute are not deleted when it is deactivated.
+As soon as the attribute is reactivated, the stored values are also visible again.

-4. Press **F5** to initialize the *Core1 Platform* and to apply the changes.
+4. Press the **F5** key to initialize the *Core1 Platform* and to apply the changes.

 ## Delete an attribute

 You can move an attribute to the *DELETED ATTRIBUTES* tab if it is no longer needed.
+Attributes that are assigned as defining attributes to any variant set cannot be deleted.
 As there are usually dependencies on an attribute, for example through an attribute set or created products, it is strongly recommended not to delete an attribute.
 Instead, you can deactivate an attribute and thus prevent its use, see [Deactivate an attribute](#deactivate-an-attribute).

 #### Prerequisites

 At least one attribute has been created, see [Create an attribute](#create-an-attribute).

-> [Info] By default, a certain number of attributes has been predefined in the *PIM Basic Set* attribute set.

 #### Procedure